Dilijan: Modern History

 In 1501-02, most of the Eastern Armenian territories including the territories of modern-day Tavush, were swiftly conquered by the emerging Safavid dynasty of Iran led by Shah Ismail I. In 1666, the name Dilijan was mentioned for the first time in the notes of the French traveler Jean Chardin.

 The territories of present-day Lori and Tavush along with the neighboring Georgia, became part of the Russian Empire in 1800-01.
 The territories became an official region of Russia as per the Treaty of Gulistan signed between Imperial Russia and Qajar Persia in October 1813, following the Russo-Persian War of 1804–13.
 Since the town became under the Russian rule in 1801, the population of Dilijan had gradually grown.
 In 1868 the first public education school was opened in Dilijan.

 Auspicious conditions for cultural development have appeared at the end of the 19th and in the beginning of the 20th centuries.
 Many theatre groups were organized during the 1890s and the first library of the town was opened in 1908.

 In the second half of the 19th century, Dilijan became a well-known mountain resort the town began to grow gradually.
-By the end of the 19th century, many entertaining centres were opened in the town, and the famous open-air theatre -known as Rotonda- was built in 1900.
+By the end of the 19th century, many entertaining centres were opened in the town, and the famous open-air theatre, known as Rotunda, was built in 1900.
 The theatre became a favorite place for locals and the visiting Russian intellectuals.

 At that period, many modern houses were constructed in a unique traditional architectural style.
 Many wealthy Armenians from Tiflis and other areas of Transcaucasia began to build their own villas in Dilijan.
 The architecture in Dilijan has been characterized with gable tiled roof, wide patterned oriel and whitewashed walls.
 The style has quickly been spread all over the villages at the Aghstev river valley.

 At the beginning of the 20th century, many traditional crafts have been developed in Dilijan including metalsmith, carpet weaving, fine arts, wood engraving and other types of folk crafts.

-During the Battle of Karakilisa in May 1918, Dilijan was the main base of the Armenian military groups, under the commandment of General Tovmas Nazarbekian, assisted by Garegin Nzhdeh and Nikolay Gorganyan.
-Playing a key role in organizing the troops for the battle.
+During the Battle of Karakilisa in May 1918, Dilijan was the main staging point of the Armenian forces under the command of General Tovmas Nazarbekian.
 Following the brief independence of Armenia in 1918-20, Dilijan became part of the newly founded Armenian Soviet Socialist Republic.
-In 1930, it was part of the newly formed Ijevan raion, until 1958 when Dilijan became a town of republican subordination.
+In 1930, it was part of the newly formed Ijevan rayon, until 1958 when Dilijan became a town of republican subordination.

 Following the independence of Armenia in 1991, Dilijan became part of the newly formed Tavush Province as per the 1995 administrative reforms.
 Nowadays, in addition to being one of the most prominent mountain resorts in Armenia, Dilijan is planned to be an international educational centre for both locals and foreigners, through the establishment of many developed schools and educational institutions.